coar-repositories/coar-vocabularies-website/webroot/content/resource_types/c_46ec/index.md

 ---
 title: thesis
 uri: http://purl.org/coar/resource_type/c_46ec
-description: 'A book authored by a student containing a formal presentations of research outputs submitted for examination in completion of a course of study at an institution of higher education, to fulfil the requirements for an academic degree.
-Also know as a dissertation.
-[Source: http://purl.org/spar/fabio/Thesis]'
+description: 'A thesis or dissertation is a document submitted in support of candidature for an academic degree or professional qualification presenting the author''s research and findings.
+[Source: https://en.wikipedia.org/wiki/Thesis ]'
 layout: concept
 related:
     - type: Broad Match